New CRM integrations: Salesforce & HubSpot

 Delivery timeInstantaneousDays or weeks by snail mail

-SecurityTracking is much better, allowing for better customer support in the event of theft or fraudCards could get stolen by mail, or lost by the recipient; hard to track fraud
+SecurityTracking is much more thorough, allowing for better customer support in the event of theft or fraudCards could get stolen by mail or lost by the recipient; hard to track fraud

-User experienceAdd the card to your digital wallet; use it in store or onlineRecipients must carry and keep track of the physical card
+User experienceAdd eligible cards to your digital wallet; use card in store or onlineRecipients must carry and keep track of the physical card

 Pros and cons of gift card incentives

-When building gift cards into your incentive programs, it’s important to understand the nuances of offering cards.
+When you build gift cards into your incentive programs, you should understand the pros and cons of offering them.

 Pros